Human-Centered Service Design

 In a crowded marketplace, it's important to be intentional about developing your service experience.
 It leads to building trust, engagement, and long-term relationships.
 Everything can be designed—from the tangible products you sell, to the digital experience that helps you connect, to the conversations you have with customers.
 And service is the intangible thread that ties all these things together.
 It defines the relationship between businesses and customers, and it's a critical experience to design.

-This Class Will Help You
+This Course Will Help You

 - Create a customer journey map to better understand the interactions people have with your company.